 Zoe Tay turns 50!
 Does she worry about growing old?
 What advice would she give her younger self?
 Read all this and more!

-Can you believe that the Queen of Caldecott Hill, and everyone’s favourite “Ah Jie”, Zoe Tay, will turn 50 soon?
-Yep, she turns fabulous fifty on Jan 10!
+Can you believe that the Queen of Caldecott Hill, and everyone’s favourite “Ah Jie”, Zoe Tay, turns 51 on 10 Jan 2019?

 Well, judging by how gorgeous she still looks, she seems to be aging like fine wine!

 Now that she has reached the golden 50 mark, what advice would she give her younger self?

 Zoe Tay tells Channel NewsAsia, “Keep it real.
 Be yourself.
 Learn from your mistakes.
 You should not give up and be happy with whatever chances are given to you.”

 Zoe also reveals that when she first started off as an actor more than 30 years back, she would easily get discouraged and depressed by failure.
 She had even thought of moving away from acting!

 She has grown wiser with age, “You may not be the best all the time, but you should give it a hundred per cent.
 I know it’s very tiring and difficult.
 And it even gets depressing sometimes.
 But you have to believe that after today, tomorrow will be better.”

 “You may not get the best roles, neither will you (always) get the jobs you want to do.
 But that is the process that will make you become a better you.”

 And how does she rate herself as a mum?
 What is her equation with the kids like?

 “I’m 70 per cent strict mum and 30 per cent crazy mother”, says this mum of 3 to Channel NewsAsia.